njavet/platonic-gym/jnum/computer_arithmetics.md

 ## Infinity
-The set of real numbers is infinite, uncountable, and therefore it is impossible to represent all numbers on a finite machine (humans would also count as finite machine in my opinion, since I never saw somebody computing with "real" real numbers).
+The set of real numbers is infinite, uncountable, and therefore it is impossible to represent all numbers on a finite machine (humans would also count as finite machines in my opinion, since I never saw somebody computing with "real" real numbers).
 For a Basis B ∈ ℕ with B > 1 we can express any real number x ∈ ℝ like this: